skp96/Portfolio-Allocator/README.md

 This application will consist of a single screen with three input field where the user would be able to specify a minimum portfolio value, the desired timeframe (YTD,quarterly, and monthly), and sector exposure.

-Based on the user's input, two charts will be rendered.
-One line chart depicting portfolio performance along with a pie chart detailing sector exposure.
-As the user hovers over the line chart, he/she will be able to see the value of their portfolio.
+Based on the user's input, a pie chart will be rendered.
+Depicting portfolio performance along sector exposure.
 As the user hovers over the pie chart, he/she will be able to see the respective sectors along with percentage allocated.

 ### Technologies and Architecture